Skip to cookie consent Skip to main content

 What to expect

-• Are taking blood-thinning or anti-platelet medications
+• A bleeding disorder or are taking blood-thinning or anti-platelet medications

 Depending on your medical history, you may be asked to adjust or stop taking some of your medications prior to the procedure.
 Discontinue NSAIDs (aspirin, ibuprofen, naproxen, celecoxib, etc.) at least 7 days before your injection.
+Talk with your physician if you are taking any steroids or had a recent steroid injection.
+If you take blood thinners, including aspirin, you will need to discuss potentially stopping this medication with your physician.
+Please discuss the safety of stopping any medication with your prescribing physician prior to doing so.

 Athletes undergoing PRP may have different or added instructions and restrictions.
 Your provider will counsel you on your instructions and will help develop a timeline for how much time you should take off from your sport.
 This advice is meant to help you avoid re-injuring the area by returning to play too soon.